As much as we rely on our brains for… well, practically everything, there’s been a growing consensus that the brain is, deep down, truly a total jerk.

 Racetams for Energy

-Bridging the gap between enhancing circulation & promoting cellular energy, Racetams are a long list of synthetic brainpower-boosters that seem to benefit brain health by:
+Bridging the gap between enhancing circulation & promoting cellular energy, Racetams are a long list of synthetic brainpower-boosters that seem to

 - Improving mitochondrial function.